Polycystic Ovary Syndrome (PCOS)

 - Decrease free testosterone levels with hormonal contraception (birth control pills).
 This treats acne and excess or thinning hair while regulating periods.

 - Decrease or prevent insulin resistance which can become diabetes.
 This can help with overweight, infertility, yeast infections and the dark skin on neck and armpits.
-Along with a healthy diet and exercise, Metformin (glucophage) is often used.
+Along with a healthy diet and exercise.

 - Decrease risk of heart disease.
 Lower cholesterol, achieve and maintain a healthy weight and regular physical activity, giving you a longer, healthier life with less risk of high blood pressure and stroke.